NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronGui/GuiApp.rst

 Detailed Description
 ---------------------------

-See :doc:`App<../NatronEngine/App>` for the documentation of base functionnalities of this class.
+See :doc:`App<../NatronEngine/App>` for the documentation of base functionalities of this class.

 To create a new :doc:`modal dialog<PyModalDialog>` , use the
 :func:`createModalDialog()<NatronGui.GuiApp.createModalDialog>` function.